-fn [function] A function with signature observable(particles) where the input arguments are lists of MadMinerParticle instances (ordered in the same way as in the LHE file) and a float is returned.
+fn [function] A function with signature observable(particles, leptons, photons, jets, met) where all arguments are lists of MadMinerParticle instances and a float is returned. particles are the truth-level particles, ordered in the same way as in the LHE file, and no smearing is applied. leptons, photons, jets, and met have smearing applied.
 The function should raise a RuntimeError to signal that it is not defined.